Palindrome Program in Python

-Write a Palindrome Number Program in Python using While Loop, Functions, and Recursion.
+Write a Palindrome Number Program in Python using While Loop, Functions, Recursion, lists, list comprehensions, and lambda expression code.
+We also print the list of palindrome numbers from 1 to N and 1 to 100.
 Any number could be Palindrome if it remained the same when we reversed it.
-For example, 131 because it remains the same after reversing it.
+For example, 131, 959, and 45654 because they remain the same after reversing them.

-The common approach to check for the Palindrome Number is to reverse a given number.
+The common program approach to check for the Palindrome Number in Python is to reverse a given number.
 Compare the original value with the reverse value.
 If they exactly matched, then it is a Palindrome number.
 Otherwise, it is not.

 Python Palindrome Number Program using While Loop

 This program allows the user to enter any integer value.
-Next, this program uses While Loop to check whether a given number is Palindrome or Not.
+Next, this Python program code uses While Loop to check whether a given number is Palindrome or Not.

 # using While Loop